 Intent of our Religious Education Provision

-At Whitehouse Community Primary School, we aim to provide our pupils with a diverse and engaging curriculum exploring many areas of religion and culture.
-Our school aims to allow pupils to explore and understand the multi-cultural world around them with both curiosity and respect.
-Many opportunities are provided for pupils to explore religions in a variety of ways; such as external visits to places of worship as well as visitors coming into our school to share information.
-It is our belief that exposing children to these religions will allow them to be not only curious about the wider world but more importantly understanding and tolerant of others’ beliefs.
+At Whitehouse Community Primary School, we aim to provide our children with an inclusive, diverse and engaging curriculum exploring many areas of religion and culture.
+Our school has children and families with a wide range of religions so our curriculum is designed to allow our children to explore and understand the multi-cultural world around them with both curiosity and respect.
+Many opportunities are provided for children to explore religions in a variety of ways; such as external visits to places of worship as well as visitors coming into our school to share information.
+It is our belief that exposing children to these religions will allow them to be not only be curious about the wider world but also be understanding and tolerant of others’ beliefs.
+Our whole school values of the Whitehouse Way, our golden rules and the RRSA initiative aim to support our children to become knowledgeable, reflective and compassionate Global Citizens.

 Implementation of our Religious Education Provision